 Check with a professional to see the best cutting frequency for your lawn grass type – some grasses require more frequent mowing than others.

-Make sure that your mower blades are sharp so that you’re not tearing the grass.
+Make sure your mower blades are sharp so you’re not tearing the grass.
 Torn grass is more susceptible to disease and will have a harder time growing back.